charliecalvert/CloudNotes/Assignments/Browser/LearnLocalStorage.md

 - Press **Clear selected**
 - Look at **Local Storage | http://localhost:3000**

 Then make sure that **localStorage** gets properly initialized after you refresh your home page.
-In other words, you should see **localStorage** filled up with at least 100 addresses when you refresh your home page.
+In other words, you should see **localStorage** filled up with at least 5 addresses when you refresh your home page.

-## Sanity Tests

 ## Turn it in